 Customer Service Certificate and Certification Programs

 Read detailed information about customer service certificate programs and certification in the field.
-Get information about program prerequisites and the course of study as well as employment outlook and salary statistics.
+Get info about program prerequisites and curricula, as well as employment outlook and salary statistics.

-A certificate in customer service allows students to pursue entry-level customer service positions.
+A certificate program in customer service prepares students to pursue entry-level customer service positions.
 A certificate program is usually completed in one semester and teaches students to use basic office computer applications, such as word processors, spreadsheets and email programs.
-Students also learn to help customers by providing accurate and helpful information regarding a product, service or event.
+Students also learn to help customers by providing accurate and useful information regarding a product, service or event.
 Graduates could be prepared to pursue voluntary certifications from national and international organizations.

 Most certificate programs require students to have a high school diploma.
 Although proficiency in computer applications is not a prerequisite, many programs prefer students to have some level of familiarity with computers.

 Customer service courses teach students to communicate with customers, organize and maintain business records, use computer applications and resolve customer problems or questions.
 Common courses include: